kvrasuli/link_shortener/README.md

 # Bitly URL shorterer

-This is a console URL shortener which uses bit.ly API and also counts clicks on short link.
+This is a console URL shortener which uses bit.ly API and also counts clicks on the short link.

 ### How to use

-Just run the python script main.py with following concole command:
+Just run the python script main.py with the following concole command:
 ```
 python main.py [your URL starting with http or https]
 ```